17 Best Festivals in June Around the World in 2025

 5. Download Festival, Donington Park, England

-The Download Festival at Donington Park in England is one of the top festivals to attend in June 2024.
-From June 14th through 16th, music lovers can partake in four days of live performances from some of the world’s biggest rock and metal acts.
+Download Festival at Donington Park in England is one of the top festivals to attend in June.
+Music lovers can partake in four days of live performances from some of the world’s biggest rock and metal acts.

-Additionally, festival-goers will be able to camp onsite and enjoy various attractions, including food and drink stalls, store vendors, tattoo parlours, and more.
-So for those looking for an electrifying weekend filled with music, dancing, and plenty of entertainment, Download Festival is a great choice for one of the best festivals in June.
+Festival-goers can camp onsite and enjoy various attractions, including food and drink stalls, store vendors, tattoo parlours, and more.
+So for those looking for an electrifying weekend filled with music, dancing, and plenty of entertainment, Download Festival it is.

 6. Parklife, Manchester

-This two-day extravaganza will bring some of the world’s hottest artists to the city.
-With an amazing lineup featuring names like The Streets, Robyn, Skepta, Stormzy, and many more, you know it’s going to be a weekend full of unforgettable music experiences.
+Parklife Festival brings some of the world’s hottest artists to the city.
+With an amazing lineup you know it’s going to be a weekend full of unforgettable music experiences.

 7. Isle of Wight Festival, Seaclose Park, Newport

 The Isle of Wight Festival is one of the UK’s oldest and most renowned music festivals.
-This year, it returns to Seaclose Park on the 20th – 23rd of June 2024 for four days of unforgettable performances.
-As always, a packed lineup includes some top acts from across the world – including Pulp, George Ezra and Robbie Williams.
+As always, a packed lineup includes some top acts from across the world.

 Plus, there’s plenty to explore throughout the event, such as food stalls, secret parties, and spectacular views.
-Additionally, camping is available onsite, so don’t miss out on this amazing festival!
-Get your tickets now for an unforgettable weekend at this festival in June.
+Camping is available onsite, although we stayed at Tom’s Modulogs when we went.

 8. BST Hyde Park Festival, London

-This two-week extravaganza will bring together some of the world’s biggest names in music, including Bruce Springsteen, Billy Joel, P!NK, Guns N’ Roses, Take That and BLACKPINK.
+This two-week extravaganza will bring together some of the world’s biggest names in music, including Neil Young, Sabrina Carpenter and Olivia Rodrigo.
 With over 70 performances taking place across the two weeks, there are some incredible artists playing.
 Plus plenty of food stalls, bars, and other attractions to enjoy.
-Take a day off and enjoy some of London’s best music this summer.
+Check out my guide to BST for more info.

 10. Glastonbury, Worthy Farm, South West England